 He stopped listening and pulled up his arm console.
 His audio switched to his personal link and music filled his ears.
 He surfed the net for another few hours as the train took him closer to the biggest payday of his entire life.
 He lost himself in his console and didn’t notice the two large men board and sit across from him until he happened to glance up and see both of them staring at him.
 They wore old Mark VI suits.
 He offered a nod but neither of them moved.
 He returned to his console and tried to forget about them.
 Other passengers boarded, got off, walked by, but the two men never moved.

 Boarding was restricted except for designated areas so he headed toward the nearest launch point.
 He’d start off in the waves and then veer off toward the estate to drop off the metal tab and pick up his six mil.
 He was thinking about how he’d use the money when a slug bounced off a wall to his left.
 He turned to see the Mark VI’s running toward him with weapons drawn.
-He launched his board instantly and took off above the stacks running the board as hard as he could.
+He launched his board instantly and took off above the stacks.
+He ran the board as hard as he could to minimize his time in the air.
 He made it to the estate within minutes.
 No cars had followed him.
+He’d taken a direct path, but was confident he hadn’t been tracked.

 As he descended, he saw enforcement cars near the front gates.
-He almost bolted but instead cut the engine and dropped eighty feet instantly before powering the engine back up to stop himself.
+He almost bolted but instead cut the engine and dropped eighty feet before powering the engine back up to stop himself.
 He mistimed his ignition and tumbled onto the back grounds of the estate.
 He hit the floor and was surprised to find it soft.
 Still hard, but softer than the metal he was used to.
 He ran a hand through the green blades of grass he had only seen in holograms.
+Real grass cost more than a year rental for a slab.
 He wished he could enjoy it, but he needed to hide.

 He got up, grabbed the board that was still hovering several feet above the ground, and hid in a small corner.
 He pulled up his feed and synced with the local network.
 His screen showed the front of the estate behind a reporter.